bar-assistant/docs/docs/faq.md

 ## Why is my site search / ingredient search not working?

+In general two things can happen, usually after updating Meilisearch, tokens are out of date, or indexes are empty.

 Client search tokens are generated from API key provided by Meilisearch.
-If you did some changes to the Meilisearch configuration, it's possible that the tokens are outdated.
 To get the fresh tokens follow the steps below:

 1. Force update search tokens for all bars: `docker compose exec bar-assistant php artisan bar:setup-meilisearch -f`.
 2. Sign out of the salt-rim client and sign back in.
-3. Go to bars page and re-select your bar.
+3. Sync search indexes:
+    - To sync a single bar, go to bars, click edit bar, then click `Optimize bar`
+    - To sync all bars, run `docker compose exec bar-assistant php artisan bar:refresh-search`
+4. Reselect your bar, and check if the search is working

 ## How do I disable user registrations?